About Kumbakonam

 ...read more

-At a distance of 5 km from Kumbakonam Railway Station, Uppiliappan Temple also known as Thiruvinnagar is an ancient temple dedicated to Lord Vishnu situated near Thirunageswaram, a village in the outskirts of the Kumbakonam in Tamil Nadu.
-It is counted as the 60th among the 108 Divya Desams dedicated to Lord Vishnu.
+At a distance of 5 Km from Kumbakonam Railway Station, Uppiliappan Temple also known as Thiruvinnagar is an ancient Hindu temple situated in Thirunageswaram, a village in the outskirts of the Kumbakonam in Tamil Nadu.
+The temple is dedicated to Lord Vishnu who is worshippedas Lord Uppiliappan and his consort Lakshmi as Bhumidevi.
+The temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th-9th centuries CE.
+It is counted as the 60th among the 108 Divya Desams dedicated to Lord Vishnu, and also one of the must-include places in Kumbakonam family packages.
+The temple is one of the Pancha Kshethram, where Goddess Lakshmi was born as Bhargavi, the daughter of the sage Bhrigu.

 ...read more